borisbaldassari/software-ethics/docs/README.md

-# Software Ethics
+# Discussing Ethics in Software

-Discussing what Ethics means in Software.
+This web site is a place to discuss ethics in software.

 See also: